John Uelses: Career

 At the time of his first record-breaking jumps, Uelses was a corporal in the U.S. Marines stationed in Quantico, Virginia.
 He was also a member of the U.S. track team, traveling and competing all over world.
 He vaulted and won medals in Brussels, Russia, Poland, Finland, Japan, Germany, and England.
 In 1961 he won the World Military Outdoor Championship in Brussels.
 He was part of the USA vs USSR cold war matches.
 His first place win in 1963 in Moscow, despite an injury, was particularly satisfying to him.
 He also was selected to participate in a goodwill exhibition tour of Africa sponsored by the State Department.

 Uelses learned the art of bending the fiberglass pole at Quantico from Aubrey Dooley.
 Uelses had a unique style of vaulting with a shorter run up than most other vaulters.
 Dooley attributed Uelses's short run up to his speed: he could reach his top-end speed in that shorter distance.
 In another unique move, Uelses would bend his pole backward, away from the pit.
 But it was his determination that was most significant.

 After his tour with the Marines, Uelses received a scholarship to La Salle University in Philadelphia.
 He was a member of the Explorer track team.
 He won the NCAA pole vault championship in 1964 with an American Indoor Record of 16 4 1/2 ", as well as three IC4A championships and two MAC championships.
 He was an NCAA All American.
 Uelses also played soccer at La Salle.

 Upon graduating from La Salle, Uelses served as a United States Naval Officer and aviator.
 After completing flight training, he served as a member of the F-4 Phantom Fighter squadrons and instructor at training commands.
 He was selected for the first F14 Tomcat Fighter Squadron VF-1 stationed in California.
 Uelses' fighter squadrons were on the USS Ranger and the USS Enterprise.
 After graduating from Naval War College in Newport, he was stationed with US European Command in Stuttgart, Germany, and Naval Air Systems Command in Washington DC.

 After retiring, Uelses and his wife returned to California to be close to their family.
 He continued his love of track and vaulting by serving as vaulting coach in high schools until 2008.

 Uelses has been inducted into U.S. Track and Field Pole Vault Hall of Fame, Florida Sports Hall of Fame, La Salle Hall of Fame, and Miami Senior High Hall of Fame.

+Death

+Uelses died in San Diego on December 15, 2022, of complications from Alzheimer's disease.
+He was 85.